coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
- If (employees &lt; 100 and
-bill_country is Spain) or (employees &gt; 100 and bill_country is
-Albania) Then hide ownership collapse address block
+if (employees &lt; 100 and bill_country is Spain) or (employees &gt; 100 and bill_country is Albania) then hide ownership collapse address block
 </div>

 ```xml